chengkuangan/pgwdemo/README.md

 <br><br>

 * **Credit Service**
-<br>Credit Service is developed in NodeJs and provides REST API for CustomerUI to perform credit transfer.
+<br>Credit Service is implemented in NodeJs and provides REST interfaces for CustomerUI to perform credit transfer.
 Upon receiving of credit transfer request, it creates the respective data entry in `credit` Kafka topic in AMQ Streams.
 <br><br>It is deployed as **creditservice** on OpenShift.
 It provides the following REST interface:
 <br>